phillc/rosterbater/README.md

 To run the app, run `docker-compose up`.

-# Test domain
+## Test domain

 The yahoo api requires an https url.

-I suggest you add `127.0.0.1 rosterbater.test` to your `/etc/hosts` file.
+I suggest you add `127.0.0.1 rosterbater.test` to your `/etc/hosts` file, and run `make dev-cert`.
 Traefik is configured to create a locally signed ssl cert to serve `https://rosterbater.test`.

 ## Notes